I’m Chris, a Penrith based, HCPC registered, Occupational Therapist with extensive experience of working in mental health services and education.

 45 minutes: £50

 Are you feeling overwhelmed, anxious, or stuck?
 Traditional therapy isn’t for everyone.
-Walk & Talk Therapy offers a more natural, grounding alternative — combining gentle movement, the outdoors, and therapeutic conversation.
+Walking and talking offers a more natural, grounding alternative — combining gentle movement, the outdoors, and therapeutic conversation.

 Being outside and moving while you talk can help: